ngcrawford/pypgen/doc/_build/html/_sources/tutorial.txt

 **Regions:** [ -r, -R, --regions ]

-    This flag allows for selecting a subset of the VCF file for analysis.
+    This allows for selecting a subset of the VCF file for analysis.
 The command format should familiar to if you use GATK or samtools.
 A region can be presented, for example, in the following format: ‘chr2’ (the whole chr2), ‘chr2:1000000’ (region starting from 1,000,000bp) or ‘chr2:1,000,000-2,000,000’ (region between 1,000,000 and 2,000,000bp including the end points).
 The coordinate system is 1-based.
 Multiple regions can be submitted separated by spaces.
 [Note: this is the same format as samtools/GATK and this example text is largely borrowed from samtools]

 **Window Size:** [ -w, --window-size ]